Legal Billing Software: The 18 Best Options in 2025

 Integrations

-At a minimum, you want your billing software to integrate with your accounting tools.
+At a minimum, you want your legal billing software to integrate with your legal accounting tools.
 If you’re choosing a full service legal practice management tool, that should extend to other tools like word processing and email as well.

 Security and Compliance